getsentry/sentry-docs/src/collections/_documentation/workflow/releases/index.md

 ```

 ##### Using the API
+To tell Sentry about your commit metadata via the API use the [create release endpoint](/api/releases/post-organization-releases/).

 In order for Sentry to use your commits, you must format your commits to match this form: